alacrityio/alacrity-support-documentation/developer documentation/manuals/core/kalad/usage.md

 By default, `kalad` creates the folder ~/alaio-wallet and populates it with a basic config.ini file.
 The location of the config file can be specified on the command line using the --config-dir argument.
 The configuration file contains the HTTP server endpoint for incoming HTTP connections and other parameters for cross-origin resource sharing.

-> Wallet Location <br> <br> The location of the wallet data folder can be specified on the command line with the --data-dir option.
+> Wallet Location   The location of the wallet data folder can be specified on the command line with the --data-dir option.

 ## Auto-locking